ShareFacebook Twitter AddThis

 Wrap fresh thyme in a damp paper towel and store in the refrigerator.
 It should keep fresh for about a week.
 Dried thyme will keep for over a year if stored in an airtight container and tucked away in a dark cupboard.

 Don’t be fooled by thyme’s small leaves.
 They are full of thymol, a powerful essential oil that is packed with antiseptic properties.
-This makes thyme ideal in fighting a myriad of disease and infections.
+This makes thyme ideal in fighting a myriad of infections and diseases including bronchitis, gingivitis and hypertension.